In association with

 To prevent unauthorised use of the images, Dana publishes only lower resolution photos and watermarks each one with a copyright indicator.

-Ways to protect your name, brand and ideas
+Ways to protect your name, brand and best ideas

-Here are examples of ways you can protect your intellectual property (IP).
+Here are examples of ways you can protect your IP.
 Use several forms of protection to keep your IP even safer.
 Contact IPONZ if you have any questions.

 Trade mark